Think before you speak. If you can't think of anything to say, or don't have anything nice to say, then say nothing.

 Learn to apologize sincerely for your mistakes, inappropriate words and actions towards others.
 It might take some practice and courage to overcome your pride, but remember: the best way to act mature is by being truly mature.

 Listen, slightly nod, and say little things like, "Oh, yes," to let them know you are listening.
+Make sure you are actually listening.

 Remember, when you speak, use facial expressions and be funny as usual, but be more serious in conversation.